A Day in the Life

 A Lower 1st child’s typical day follows a gentle routine.
 Independence is encouraged and children thrive under the steadying guidance of following the daily patterns: greeting the teacher on arrival, coming into the classroom independently, unpacking school bags, pausing between lessons and learning in a mix of group based and independent class work.

-At John Colet School reading is taught with a mix of Phonics and whole word recognition of sight words.
+At John Colet School reading is taught primarily through a Phonics approach.
 Always our teaching aims to emphasise the pleasure to be found in settling down with a book or story and our skilled teachers use a mix of online and more traditional tools to facilitate a love of Reading and Writing.
 There are always opportunities for parents to be involved in volunteering with our Reading and Writing groups and in overseeing homework.

 Maths and Science in Lower 1st follow the NSW curriculum and our teachers aim to develop a love of exploring numbers and the physical world around us, and to lay the foundations required to develop lifelong thinking and learning skills.